temporalio/documentation/docs/server/archive-data.md

 }
 ```

-**If my `Archive` method encounters an error which is non-retryable how do I indicate to the caller that should not retry?**
+**If my `Archive` method encounters an error which is non-retryable, how do I indicate to the caller that it should not retry?**

 ```go
 func(a * Archiver) Archive(ctx context.Context, URI string, request * ArchiveRequest, opts...ArchiveOption) error {